NITCbase/nitcbase.github.io/docs/Design/Cache Layer.md

 			/* Get the Attribute Catalog entry from Cache using AttrCacheTable::attrCacheEntryToRecord().
              Write back that entry by instantiating RecBuffer class.
 Use recId member field and recBuffer.setRecord() */

 		}

-		// free the memory dynamically alloted to this entry in Attribute Cache linked list.
+		// free the memory dynamically alloted to this entry in Attribute Cache linked list
+		// and assign nullptr to that entry
 	}

 	/****** Updating metadata in the Open Relation Table of the relation  ******/